QMCPACK/qmc_workshop_2021/week8_spin-orbit_qmc/README.rst

   1
   5/2,6

-For simplicity, we will work with the first input
+For simplicity, we will work with the first input.

+Note that since we have 6 possible spinors for the p elecrons, and we only occupy with 3 electrons, we will have 6choose3 = 20 possible determinants/COSCI states after calling ``.RESOLVE``

 Lastly, an important part of the input is the ``**ANALYZE`` module, where we specify some additional printing to the output file.
 Some of this is **required** for conversion to QMCPACK.
 ::